April 25, 2025 | Vol. 54, Issue 8

 Docs at Arab Conference at Harvard: We Need Solidarity Not Charity

-On a weekend when much of the U.S. media was fixated on the latest tariff spat with China, a small group of doctors in Boston were focused instead on the humanitarian crisis worsening in another part of the world: Gaza.
+On a weekend when much of the U.S. media was fixated on the latest tariff spat with China, a small group of doctors in Boston was focused instead on the humanitarian crisis worsening in another part of the world: Gaza.

 Israeli forces had – just hours before the doctors met in the Harvard medical campus – struck Al-Ahli Baptist Hospital, Gaza’s only remaining Christian hospital and, according to press reports, the last fully operating hospital in Gaza City.